Ruben Gallego: Immigration

+In 2026, after Renée Good was killed by ICE agent Jonathan Ross on January 7 during Operation Metro Surge in Minneapolis, Gallego opposed abolishing ICE, comparing it to defunding the police.
+He said Americans "want a slimmed-down ICE that is truly focused on security".
+Just over two weeks later, federal immigration agents in Minneapolis fatally shot Alex Pretti.
+Gallego then announced he would vote against the upcoming Department of Homeland Security funding bill.
+After voting against the bill, he said in a statement, "I cannot vote to give ICE and Border Patrol more money to terrorize our communities until we see significant changes to how these agencies operate."

 Native American social services

 Gallego has sponsored or co-sponsored several bills funding social services for Native Americans.
 In September 2023, the House passed Gallego's bill, the Native American Child Protection Act, which aims to set up a National Indian Child Resource and Family Services Center to assist and train tribes, tribal organizations, and urban Indian organizations, and to forge state-tribe agreements to prevent, investigate, and prosecute family violence.